pylenin/purple-blue/content/posts/check-substring-in-a-string-python.md

 ---
-title: "Check if a Substring is Present in a Given String"
+title: "Check if a Substring is Present in a Given String in Python"
 description: "Check if a Substring is Present in a Given String in Python"
 date: 2021-01-10T09:59:53+05:30
 draft: false